Famed hacker Barnaby Jack dies a week before hacking convention

 "He was one of those people who was put on this earth to find vulnerabilities that can be exploited in a malicious way to hurt people," McClure said.

 Two years ago, Jack turned his attention to medical devices, while working on a team at McAfee that engineered methods for attacking insulin pumps.
-Their research prompted medical device maker Medtronic Inc to revamp the way it designs its products.
+Their research prompted medical device maker Medtronic Inc (MDT.N) to revamp the way it designs its products.
+(Story: reut.rs/sM9mTE)

 The U.S. government also noticed Jack's work.